Engin-Boot/capture-behavior-of-a-visit-counter-aruna09/needs-facilities.md

   Then: Create an Alert to notify the manager with an appropriate message

 Scenario: Show me location of empty parking spaces/seating

   Given: the system is updated as to the status(empty/filled) and the location of the parking space/seating

-  When: Facilities Manager tries to allocate a parking space/seat to an incoming visitor.
+  When: FM tries to allocate a parking space/seat to an incoming visitor.

-  Then: Indicate empty spots with a Green colour and occupied spots with Red colour
+  Then: Indicate empty spots with a Green colour